Lawshall: All Saints Church

-This fifteenth flint church is a Grade 1 Listed Building with stone dressings comprising a tall west tower, nave, aisles and a nineteenth-century chancel.
+This 15th-century flint church is a Grade I listed building with stone dressings comprising a tall west tower, nave, aisles and a nineteenth-century chancel.
 The first record of the church was in the Domesday Book although it is not necessarily the church that is visible today.
 The earliest one that can be dated is in the Early English period c.
 1166–1266, the chancel and possibly the east windows being of this period.
 The church was almost completely rebuilt in the mid-15th century on the profits of the cloth industry, and became a vast preaching house after the Reformation.

 During the prosperous high farming period of the nineteenth century the most important restoration for over 100 years was undertaken by William Butterfield in the Anglo-catholic style.
 The rector, Evan Baillie, spent £3,000 of his own money in rebuilding the chancel and putting in new windows before resigned his post and became a teacher at the Church of Our Lady and St Joseph, the Roman Catholic Chapel on Bury Road.
 His successor was Barrington Mills who proved a strong influence on the village.